 AHCS complies with the provisions of Idaho Code to ensure the health and safety of staff and students by implementing health and safety policies and procedures.
-This will be accomplished when the Board adopts the Idaho School Board Association Policy and Procedure Manual and as outlined in the policies in Appendices P-S.

 IV.
 Transfer Rights: Ref.
 Idaho Code § 33-5205(3)(o) & 33-1217

 The transfer rights of an employee choosing to work at AHCS and the rights of such employees to return to any non-charter school after employment at AHCS will be dependent upon the school district from which an employee might transfer.
 AHCS claims no transfer rights.